April 19, 2024

 Primer application

-No matter what type of surface you’re painting, it has to be clean, free of loose or cracked paint, rust scale, oil, grease, dirt, mildew, and chemical residue before primer application.
+No matter what type of surface you’re painting, it must be clean, free of loose or cracked paint, rust, scale, oil, grease, dirt, mildew, and chemical residue before primer application.

 Primer or undercoat has two primary purposes:

-1. to seal the substrate to prevent the chemistry of the substrate from migrating into and interfering with the chemistry of the finish coat.
+1. To seal the substrate, preventing its chemistry from migrating into and interfering with the chemistry of the finish coat.

 2. To help bind the finish coat to the surface being painted.